Old Sturbridge Village: A Living History Museum in Sturbridge, Massachusetts

 Age 2 years and under: Free

-Membership options include Individual through family, but also include an added bonus of getting into various other living history museums all around the country at a reduced rate.
+Membership options include Individual through family, but also include a bonus of getting into various other living history museums all around the country at a reduced rate.
 Some of these museums are:

 Massachusetts: Plimoth Plantation, The Hancock Shaker Village, Deerfield Village